-Increase

-Contract COLA up to 2.50% until Purchasing Power Protection Allowance Floor on Purchasing Power applies
+Increase Protection Allowance Floor on Purchasing Power

 (1) The mortality table used was developed based on CalPERS' specific data.
 The table includes 15 years of mortality improvements using Society of Actuaries Scale 90% of scale MP 2016.
 For more details on this table, please refer to the 2014 experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website.